 Read this article on how to choose the right term insurance plan for you to get more clarity.

 Your homecoming journey will be smooth if you plan ahead of time and conduct adequate research on the best measures to take and things to buy.

 5) Final Thoughts

 To summarize, an Ordinary Resident (ROR) is liable to pay tax on his global income, while an NRI is liable to tax on the income ‘earned’ in India.

 You may reap the above tax benefits until you claim that you are an NRI, but once you pronounce your residential status as Resident, you will avail no benefits and will be considered as a full-time resident of India and will have to follow the regular tax format.

 That is you will enjoy NRI income tax benefits until the time you hold the NRI status in India.

 What human resources do you have access to mentor your personal finance-related issues before and after returning to India…?

 A Certified financial planner can make all the difference to your personal finances.
-Here’s a step by step guide to choose a right financial planner for NRIs.
+Here’s a step-by-step guide to choosing the right financial planner for NRIs.